Ejikestan/python-coding-class-note/README.md

 # python-coding-class-note
-Hands on practice way for perfection
+Hands on practice, way for perfection